lake-wg/authz/draft-selander-ace-ake-authz.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Readers are expected to have some understanding of CBOR {{RFC8949}} and EDHOC {{I-D.ietf-lake-edhoc}}.
+Readers are expected to have an understanding of CBOR {{RFC8949}} and EDHOC {{I-D.ietf-lake-edhoc}}.
 Appendix C.1 of {{I-D.ietf-lake-edhoc}} contains some basic info about CBOR.

 # Problem Description {#prob-desc}

-The (potentially constrained) device wants to enroll into a domain over a constrained link.
+The (potentially constrained) device (U) wants to enroll into a domain over a constrained link.
-The device authenticates and enforces authorization of the (non-constrained) domain authenticator with the help of a voucher, and makes the enrollment request.
+The device authenticates and enforces authorization of the (non-constrained) domain authenticator (V) with the help of a voucher, and makes the enrollment request.
-The domain authenticator authenticates the device and authorizes its enrollment.
+The domain authenticator (W) authenticates the device and authorizes its enrollment.
 Authentication between device and domain authenticator is made with the lightweight authenticated Diffie-Hellman key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 The procedure is assisted by a (non-constrained) authorization server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator as part of the protocol.

-The objective of this document is to specify such a protocol which is lightweight over the constrained link and reuses elements of EDHOC.
+The objective of this document is to specify such a protocol which is lightweight over the constrained link by reusing elements of EDHOC.
 See illustration in {{fig-overview}}.

 ~~~~~~~~~~~